 - Prepare a thick paste of Mustard either in a grinder or with the help of “Shilnora” or “Shilbatta” by adding 2 green chilies and 1 teaspoon of salt and keep it aside.

 - Rub fish pieces with 1 teaspoon salt and ½ teaspoon turmeric powder and keep them aside.

-- Heat 3 Tbsp. of Mustard oil in a deep pan (preferably Karai) till the oil changes colour.
+- Heat 3 Tbsp. of Mustard oil in a deep pan (preferably Karai) till the oil changes color.

 - Temper hot Oil with Nigella Seed and cook in medium flame till oil comes from the mixture.

-- Pour mustard paste, turmeric powder, green chillies, red chilli powder and water to the mixture and boil it in medium flame.
+- Pour mustard paste, turmeric powder, green chilies, red chili powder and water to the mixture and boil it in medium flame.

 - Now add Fish pieces slowly to the mixture and cook it on low flame for at least 10 minutes (Pan should be covered with a lid in this stage)